 However, the performance results on the following pages show that, despite these difficult circumstances, we have still managed to deliver this critical service for whanau.

 Performance Results

-The following performance indicators have been selected to measure the effectiveness, timeliness, and accessibility of Whānau Āwhina Plunket's Well Child services and service delivery to all enrolled pēpi, and their whānau.
+of Whānau Āwhina Plunket's Well Child services and service delivery to all enrolled pepi, and their whānau.

-In line with our goal of equitable service delivery by 2025, performance for each of these measures is reported by ethnic grouping - Māori, Pacific Peoples and Non-Māori-Non-Pacific Peoples.
+ethnic grouping - Māori, Pacific Peoples and Non-Māori-Non-Pacific Peoples.